 Textile Design: Embroidery with a Foundation Year - BA (Hons)

 Our BA (Hons) Textile Design degree courses nurture fresh thinking and industry-ready creatives through a dynamic and carefully structured four year programme.
-Our Embroidery option appeals to students who love to build onto and into surfaces, and enjoy working with diverse materials and threads....
+About foundation courses The foundation course is an exciting step towards your chosen degree.
+It provides an opportunity to develop skills to equip you on your professional journey into the creative industries....

 Our BA (Hons) Textile Design degree courses nurture fresh thinking and industry-ready creatives through a dynamic and carefully structured four year programme.